As Kennedy steps down from ambassador post, observers see a mixed legacy | The Japan Times

 Experts say ambassadors usually play a more symbolic role rather than implementing policy.
 But a source close to the matter said that if Kennedy had been more assertive, she could have articulated the U.S. commitment to reducing difficulties in Okinawa, and strong leadership could have helped the White House and the Pentagon understand how untenable the situation was becoming in Okinawa.

-“You cannot put the security relationship on autopilot for four years,” he said.
+“You cannot put the security relationship on autopilot for four years,” the source said.
 “Again, there are many talented people at the embassy, but without high-level leadership, you cannot move the conversation forward.
 There are lost opportunities.”